pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ## Will Autopilot Work for Your Site?

 While Pantheon develops more features for Autopilot, some features aren't available yet.

-Right now, Autopilot doesn't work with sites that use [Integrated Composer](/integrated-composer).
+See the FAQ below for some examples.

 ## FAQ